-The reserves for loss and LAE represent management's best estimate of the ultimate cost of all reported and unreported loss incurred through the balance sheet date.
-Unpaid loss and LAE are based upon the assumption that past developments are an appropriate indicator of future events.
-The IBNR portion of unpaid loss and LAE is based on past experience and other factors.
+The reserves for loss and loss adjustment expense represent management's best estimate of the ultimate cost of all reported and unreported loss incurred through the balance sheet date.
+Unpaid loss and loss adjustment are based upon the assumption that past developments are an appropriate indicator of future events.
+The IBNR portion of unpaid loss and loss adjustment expense is based on past experience and other factors.
 The methods of making such estimates and for establishing the resulting reserves are periodically reviewed and updated.
 Any resulting adjustments are reflected in income.
-Unpaid loss and LAE consists of the estimated ultimate cost of settling claims incurred within the reporting period (net of related reinsurance recoverable), including IBNR claims, plus changes in estimates of prior period losses.
-The Company reports its unpaid loss and LAE on an undiscounted basis.
+Unpaid loss and loss adjustment expense consists of the estimated ultimate cost of settling claims incurred within the reporting period (net of related reinsurance recoverable), including IBNR claims, plus changes in estimates of prior period losses.
+The Company reports its unpaid loss and loss adjustment expense on an undiscounted basis.

-The estimation of the liability for unpaid loss and LAE is inherently complex and subjective, especially in view of changes in the legal and economic environment, which impact the development of unpaid loss and LAE, and therefore quantitative techniques frequently have to be supplemented by subjective considerations and managerial judgment.
+The estimation of the liability for unpaid loss and loss adjustment expense is inherently complex and subjective, especially in view of changes in the legal and economic environment, which impact the development of unpaid loss and loss adjustment expense, and therefore quantitative techniques frequently have to be supplemented by subjective considerations and managerial judgment.
 In addition, trends that have affected development of liabilities in the past may not necessarily occur or affect liability development to the same degree in the future.
 Therefore, there can be no assurance that the ultimate liability will not materially differ from amounts reserved with a resulting material effect on the operating results of the Company.

-The unpaid loss and loss adjustment expense estimate is generally calculated by first projecting the ultimate cost of all claims that have been incurred and then subtracting reported losses and loss expenses.
-Reported losses include cumulative paid losses and loss expenses plus case reserves.
+The unpaid loss and loss adjustment expense estimate is generally calculated by first projecting the ultimate cost of all claims that have been incurred and then subtracting reported losses and loss adjustment expenses.
+Reported losses include cumulative paid losses and loss adjustment expenses plus case reserves.
 Therefore, the IBNR also includes provision for expected development on reported claims.

-The Company's actuarial analysis of the historical data provides the factors the Company uses in its actuarial analysis in estimating its loss and LAE reserves.
+The Company's actuarial analysis of the historical data provides the factors the Company uses in its actuarial analysis in estimating its loss and loss adjustment reserves.
 These factors are measures over time of claims reported, average case incurred amounts, case development, severity and payment patterns.
 However, these factors cannot be directly used as they do not take into consideration changes in business mix, claims management, regulatory issues, and other subjective factors.
 The Company uses multiple actuarial methods in determining its estimates of the ultimate unpaid claim liabilities.
 Each of these methods require judgment and assumptions.
 The methods can include, but are not limited to: